STAIRlab/sees/docs/library/5_Packages/NonlinearBeamColumn/section/243-Fiber Section.md

 # Fiber Section

-<p>This commnand allows the user to construct a FiberSection object.
+This commnand allows the user to construct a FiberSection object.
-Each FiberSection object is composed of Fibers, with each fiber containing a UniaxialMaterial, an area and a location (y,z).
+Each FiberSection object is composed of Fibers, with each fiber containing a `UniaxialMaterial`, an area and a location ($y$,$z$).
 The command to generate FiberSection object contains in <strong>{ }</strong> the commands to generate all the fibers in the object.
-To construct a FiberSection and populate it, the following command is used:</p>
+To construct a FiberSection and populate it, the following command is used:

 <table>
 <tbody>
 <tr class="odd">